- Booster Gold

 Page 36, panel 1

-This is the first time that Booster has appeared on panel with Mister Miracle's right-hand-man and Justice League assitant, Oberon.
+This is the first time that Booster has appeared on panel with Mister Miracle's right-hand-man and Justice League assistant, Oberon.

 Page 38, panel 1